Work on longer-term farming innovations

 Businesses: what you can claim

-The amount of funding you can claim depends on the size of your business.
+The amount of funding you can claim depends on the size of your business and the type of project.
 It’s the same rules if you’re a lead or collaborator.

 There is guidance to help you check what size your company is if you’re not sure.